mariebuysse/Anaplasmataceae_ms/README.md

 # Step 2.
 MAGs' description and comparison with others genomes of Anaplasmataceae
 ## 2.1.
 Phylogenomics
-First, single-copy orthologs (SCO) were identified using OrthoFinder (https://github.com/davidemms/OrthoFinder, OrthoFinder: phylogenetic orthology inference for comparative genomics, Emms DM and Kelly S, Genome Biology, 2019, doi: 10.1186/s13059-019-1832-y) from a set of specimens' genomes chosen to study the phylogenetic relationships between the obtained Spiroplasma MAGs and other Spiroplasma representatives:
+First, single-copy orthologs (SCO) were identified using OrthoFinder (https://github.com/davidemms/OrthoFinder, Emms D.M. and Kelly S. (2019) OrthoFinder: phylogenetic orthology inference for comparative genomics.
+Genome Biology. doi: 10.1186/s13059-019-1832-y) from a set of specimens' genomes chosen to study the phylogenetic relationships between the obtained Spiroplasma MAGs and other Spiroplasma representatives:
 ```
 orthofinder -f ./OrthoFinder_genomes/ -t 4 -S blast ## OrthoFinder_genomes being a directory including all .faa files of specimens of interest
 ```
-For each SCO, sequences were individually aligned using mafft (https://github.com/GSLBiotech/mafft, MAFFT multiple sequence alignment software version 7: improvements in performance and usability, Katoh K and Standley DM, Molecular Biology and Evolution, 2013 doi: 10.1093/molbev/mst010):
+For each SCO, sequences were individually aligned using mafft (https://github.com/GSLBiotech/mafft, Katoh K. and Standley D.M.
+(213) MAFFT multiple sequence alignment software version 7: improvements in performance and usability.
+Molecular Biology and Evolution. doi: 10.1093/molbev/mst010):
 ```
 for file in /Single_Copy_Orthologue_Sequences/*
 do mafft "$file" > "$file"
 done
 ```
-For each SCO, ambigious hypervariable regions were removed using trimAl (https://github.com/inab/trimal, trimAl: a tool for automated alignment trimming in large-scale phylogenetic analyses, Capella-Gutiérrez S, Silla-Martínez JM, and Gabaldón T, Bioinformatics, 2009, doi: 10.1093/bioinformatics/btp348):
+For each SCO, ambigious hypervariable regions were removed using trimAl (https://github.com/inab/trimal, Capella-Gutiérrez S., Silla-Martínez J.M., and Gabaldón T. (2009) trimAl: a tool for automated alignment trimming in large-scale phylogenetic analyses.
+Bioinformatics. doi: 10.1093/bioinformatics/btp348):
 ```
 cp ./Single_Copy_Orthologue_Sequences/*_align.fasta ./Single_Copy_Orthologue_Sequences_trimal/
 for file in /Single_Copy_Orthologue_Sequences_trimal/*
 do trimal -in "$file" -out "$file" -fasta -gt 1 -cons 50
 done
 ```
-Then, all SCO sequences were concatenated using Amas (https://github.com/marekborowiec/AMAS, AMAS: a fast tool for alignment manipulation and computing of summary statistics, Borowiec ML, PeerJ, 2016, doi: 10.7717/peerj.1660) in a single file:
+Then, all SCO sequences were concatenated using Amas (https://github.com/marekborowiec/AMAS, Borowiec M.L.
+(2016) AMAS: a fast tool for alignment manipulation and computing of summary statistics.
+PeerJ. doi: 10.7717/peerj.1660) in a single file:
 ```
 for file in /Single_Copy_Orthologue_Sequences_trimal/*
 do awk '/^>/{print ">organism" ++i; next}{print}' < "$file" > "${file%_align.fasta}_rename.fasta"